culshoefer/codeCurriculum-gitbook/README.md

-Introduction to python and small-scale game development with PyGame
+Introduction to Python and small-scale game development with PyGame
 =======

 ##Use of these resources: Description